Discover Manu: Unforgettable Wonders and Travel Experiences

 About Manu

-Manu National Park, located in the southeastern region of Peru, is one of the most biodiverse and ecologically rich places on the planet.
-Spanning from the eastern slopes of the Andes Mountains down to the vast lowlands of the Amazon Rainforest, the park covers over 1.5 million hectares of protected land.
-Recognized as a UNESCO World Heritage Site since 1987, Manu is home to a stunning variety of ecosystems, ranging from cloud forests to rainforests, which support an extraordinary diversity of wildlife.
+Manu National Park, nestled in the southeastern region of Peru, is one of the most biodiverse and ecologically untouched areas on the planet.
+Stretching from the lush eastern slopes of the Andes Mountains down to the vast lowlands of the Amazon Rainforest, this incredible sanctuary covers more than 1.5 million hectares of protected wilderness.
+Declared a UNESCO World Heritage Site in 1987, Manu is a haven for wildlife lovers, photographers, and explorers seeking an authentic connection with nature.

 The most popular tours in Manu